Synphot for Roman

 Plot the Roman WFI Filter Throughputs and Information

-There are two approaches to retrieving WFI throughput information, though both should give the same results.
-Here we will show both methods of loading the throughput information, and then show the remaining steps independent of that choice.
+There are two approaches to retrieving WFI throughput information, both of which should give the same results.
+Here we will show both methods of loading the WFI throughput information, and then show the remaining steps independent of that choice.

 Before running the code cells below, we need to import several packages: